|

 successfully loads classes, native libraries and resources when it works

 not in a JAR environment.
+The initial revision was published in September 2007.

 a single deployment JAR.

-native libraries could be put into this single deployment JAR in their original state.
+and resources could be put into this single deployment JAR in their original state.

 Access to any resource in this single deployment JAR is transparent.